 - Don’t ignore the urge to use the toilet

-The Coloxyl treatment range has been providing effective relief from constipation in Australia for over 40 years.
+The Coloxyl treatment range has been providing effective relief from constipation in adults in Australia for over 40 years.
 As the experience of constipation may differ from person to person, the range is tailored to suit different needs with a step-wise approach to constipation treatment.